Ayesh/WordPress-Password-Hash/readme.txt

 = 2.1 =
 * Adds support for "WP_PASSWORD_HASH_OPTIONS" configuration option that can be set in `wp-config.php` to configure password hashing options.
+* Update WordPress core "Tested up to" field to WordPress 5.6.